RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 -   [Cloudinary](https://cloudinary.com/) used to store the images used by the application
 -   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the "Add Logs" page in order to add items_required and steps_to_perform input fields in the form.
 -   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering
+-	[Heroku](https://www.heroku.com/) - used to host and deploy the live website

 **Libraries**
 -	[Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html)  - was used to implement account authorisation and providing associated templates
 -   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
+-	[Crispy forms](https://github.com/django-crispy-forms/django-crispy-forms) and [Crispy bootstrap5](https://github.com/django-crispy-forms/crispy-bootstrap5) - used for styling forms in the Django templates
 -   [jquery library](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js) used to fade out alert messages

 ## Production
 ### Django
 **Installation and Set Up**

 This website is built on the Django framework.
 To set up a Django project, the necessary dependencies were installed.
 This project uses the old versions as mentioned in CI's Django wakthrough project "I think therefore I blog"
 This needs these steps to be followed: